ga4gh-duri/ga4gh-duri.github.io/README.md

 The GA4GH DURI workstream is led by [Jaime Guidry Auvil](https://datascience.cancer.gov/content/jaime-m-guidry-auvil-phd) and [Tommi Nyronen](https://www.linkedin.com/in/nyronen/).
 All members of this team must follow the [GA4GH Standards of Professional Conduct](https://www.ga4gh.org/wp-content/uploads/GA4GH-Standards-for-Professional-Conduct_22-Jan-2018.pdf).

 This team has two main standards:
-The[Data Use Ontology (DUO)](https://github.com/EBISPOT/DUO) for semantic tagging of datasets with usesage restrictions [GA4GH Passports](https://github.com/ga4gh-duri/ga4gh-duri.github.io/tree/master/researcher_ids) which is a digital identity for researchers to access federated data with standard definitions and ways to express data access rights to support consistency.
+* The [Data Use Ontology (DUO)](https://github.com/EBISPOT/DUO) for semantic tagging of datasets with usesage restrictions
+* [GA4GH Passports](https://github.com/ga4gh-duri/ga4gh-duri.github.io/tree/master/researcher_ids) which is a digital identity for researchers to access federated data with standard definitions and ways to express data access rights to support consistency.

 ## DURI vision
 There are restrictions on the use of human genomics data that are derived from ethical requirements including participants' research consent.
 For example: "Data can only be used for breast cancer research with non-commercial purpose".
 The current process to request access to data to ensure studies are consistent with these restrictions is inefficient and slows down science.